mgoodric/macos-config/POST_INSTALL.md

 3. Wait for plugins to install
 4. Sessions will now auto-save and restore

-### Hazel
-1. Open Hazel
-2. Grant Full Disk Access when prompted:
-   - System Settings → Privacy & Security → Full Disk Access
-   - Enable Hazel
-3. Import rules: File → Import Rules
-   - Select rules from: `$(chezmoi source-path)/hazel-rules/`

 ### Alfred
 1. Open Alfred
 2. Grant necessary permissions (Accessibility, Full Disk Access)
 3. Set up Powerpack license (if you have one)
 4. Configure hotkey (recommend: Cmd+Space)
+   - Unmap Spotlight Keyboard Shortcut first
+5.
-5. Sync settings (if you use Dropbox/iCloud sync)
+6. Sync settings (if you use Dropbox/iCloud sync)

 ### Vivaldi
 1. Open Vivaldi (settings are pre-configured via chezmoi)